What is the LDF?

 If you have a disclosure to make, but do not come forward, you will face an intrusive investigation and much higher penalty (potentially up to a maximum of 200%) when HMRC catches up with you.
 In the more serious cases, HMRC may decide to prosecute.
 In addition, you may be subject to the "naming and shaming" provisions, and have your details published on HMRC's website.

 Also HMRC is signing information exchange agreements with overseas jurisdictions on a regular basis.
-In addition the UK has entered into agreements, sometimes referred to as 'UK FATCA' with the Crown Dependencies and Overseas Territories, which will mean that from September 2016 HMRC will be provided with information about bank accouints held by UK residents from financial institutions in those territories .
+In addition the UK has entered into agreements, sometimes referred to as 'UK FATCA' with the Crown Dependencies and Overseas Territories, which will mean that from September 2016 HMRC will be provided with information about bank accounts held by UK residents from financial institutions in those territories.
 From 2017 HMRC will automatically receive information about accounts held in other jurisdictions.
 The information to be exchanged in relation to UK resident individuals and companies with assets offshore will bring those assets held offshore that were previously invisible to HMRC to their attention.
-The LDF is available up to 5 April 2016 and could be used to resolve any issues before the first information exchange takes place.
+The LDF is available up to 31 December 2015 and could be used to resolve any issues before the first information exchange takes place.
 The replacement disclosure facility that the Government plans to introduce will have higher penalties and no guarantee that criminal investigations will not be pursued.
 It is therefore strongly recommended that any disclosures be made as soon as possible, under the LDF.